Conference Scholarships

 Eligibility

-All NZ-based TDS members who are early/mid-career professionals (up to 15 years of experience) are eligible to apply for the WCTE or ICTB Scholarship.
+All NZ-based early career professionals (up to 10 years experience) interested in timber engineering are eligible to apply for the WoodWorks Scholarship.

 2